 - Participate—Odd as it seems, in many ways, an online environment gives us greater opportunity to get to know one other and exchange ideas, challenges, and interesting thoughts.
 As a working commuting student, I took many courses where I just made it to class after work and then scooted out the door to get home to tend to my other responsibilities (read: more work).
 Chats with others were hurried and simple.
 Sure, we were “together” (in the same place), but our time was generally spent listening to the professor.
 Isn’t it interesting that now, without the constraint of having to be in the same place at the same time, we have more of a chance to communicate with one another, use the course Discussion Forums to get to know one another, work together, learn from one another, and even have a laugh!
 It’s a special opportunity.
 You’ll learn more, enjoy the course more, and probably make a better grade.

-- Do the work on time—Activities are the learning assessment tools for this course.
+- Do the work on time—Activities are the learning assessment tools for this course, and this course moves fast!
+Almost everyone will run into material and concepts that they have not ever seen before (sometimes this will happen each and every week).
 In this class, it won’t work to wait three weeks and then cram for an exam.
 There are no exams.The Activities are designed to be thought provoking and in many cases require some interpretation.
 The designated Discussion Forums provide a place where you can work together to surface problems and questions and give me the chance to redirect or provide additional information if needed.
 I strongly advise not waiting until the last minute to start the week’s assignments.
 Give yourself time to ask, think, and interact with me and your classmates.

 - Be responsible and honest—I’m glad you’re taking this course and hope it is a rewarding experience for you with long-lasting benefits.
 Let’s keep it a good thing.
 Please review our course policy on Academic Integrity described above.
 Treat yourself, your classmates, and the instructor with honesty and respect at all times.
 I'll do the same.